IS 3D PRINTING COSPLAY THE SOLUTION FOR YOU?

 One of cosplayers' favorite design software tools is Fusion 360.

 Fusion 360 is a powerful 3D CAD solution for product development and manufacturing.
-It’s used by engineers and designers to create, iterate, and test designs before they’re sent to production.
+It is used by engineers and designers to create, iterate, and test designs before they’re sent to production.

-Fusion 360 is free for students and hobbyists, and it’s a great tool for learning 3D design and CAD.
+Fusion 360 is free for students and hobbyists, and it is a great tool for learning 3D design and CAD.
 You’ll be able to create amazing 3D designs in no time!

 Other software tools worth looking into when starting out with 3D printing include Meshmixer, Cura and Simplify3D.

 3D printing saves you time molding, casting and making casings for molds.
-It enables you to print small parts, fine detials and either small or large props, parts and costumes in no time.
-This long term investment will reduce cost, reduce waste, is cost efficient and will save you loads of backpains and time.
+It enables you to print small parts, fine details, and either small or large props, parts, and costumes in no time.
+This long-term investment will reduce cost, reduce waste, is cost efficient, and will save you loads of back pains and time.

-Want to know more about how to apply 3D printing for cosplay purposes, feel free to contact our product specialists who can tell you all about where to start!
+Want to know more about how to apply 3D printing for cosplay purposes?
+Feel free to contact our product specialists – they’ll be happy to help get you started!